Performance

 Performance is very important to us.
 We make sure that your website will never be delayed.

-The script and personalization data
+The script and component data

 The API